github/opensource.guide/_articles/how-to-contribute.md

 ### Do you like to design?

-* Improve the website's layout or visual design
+* Restructure layouts to improve the project's usability
-* Make a new logo for the project, [like hapi.js's contributors did](https://github.com/hapijs/contrib/issues/68)
+* Conduct user research to reorganize and refine the project's navigation or menus
-* Rethink the project's onboarding experience, for new users or contributors
+* Put together a style guide to help the project have a consistent visual design
-* Redesign the newsletter
+* Create art for t-shirts or a new logo, [like hapi.js's contributors did](https://github.com/hapijs/contrib/issues/68)

 ### Do you like to write?